Henry James (1843-1916)

 "Henry James."
 An introduction to Henry James, by Alfred Habegger, from the educational publisher Heath Anthology of American Literature.

 "Social Realism: Henry James."
-A short introduction to Henry James, linked to articles on other American authors in the tradition of "social realism," and a guide for teachers.
+A short introduction to Henry James, articles on other American authors in the social realism tradition, and a guide for teachers.
 American Passages, a project from Annenberg Learner.

 "Henry James: Refined Realist."
 Professor Mark Canada's lecture on Henry James as an American realist.